trustnote-org/document/TrustNote-Whitepaper.md

 <div align="justify">
 <font face="cambria" size="3">

 <ul>
 <li>Main Chain and the Multi-Platform Wallet:  Build the Main Chain, develop basic version of wallet and release it to the public, and token issuance;</li>
 <li>Open Source:  TrustNote is an open-source project and will be hosted on Github.
-The first Github release is scheduled on Q1 2018.
+The first Github release was scheduled on Q1 2018.
 A development team will be set up including TrustNote employees and community developers.
 Every developer can contribute to the project and the changes will be submitted by the development team upon code review;</li>
 <li>Developer Community: Communicate with developers, receive questions and bug reports, publish software releases, technical articles and roadmaps, integrate the most advanced blockchain technologies by interacting with the world blockchain development community;</li>
 	</ul>

  <ul>
 	<li>Wallet Evolution:</li>
  	<ul><lu>Multi-platform: Use cross-platform language Node.js for development, support multiple platforms such as Windows, Mac OS, Linux, Android, iOS, Chrome, Firefox, ensure safety usage of wallet inside web browser;</li>